Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_location/guide.es-es.md

 </table>

 > [!warning]
-> Unlike AWS, Express One Zone will be treated as a regular storage class by OVHcloud and all features and API operations will be available.
+> Unlike AWS, Express One Zone is treated as a regular storage class by OVHcloud and all our supported S3 compatible features and API operations are available.

 ![Schema 1](images/io-mapping-v2.png)